 To go ahead with the kalakand recipe, first grease a plate.
 You can use parchment paper or aluminium foil too.
 Keep it aside.

 Chop the nuts and keep aside.
 You can use silvered almonds or chopped or pulsed pistachios and almonds

 We need completely drained paneer for this recipe.
 Crumble it and keep aside.
 If you prefer to make fresh paneer, bring 5 cups of milk to a boil and add 1 to 2 tbsp lemon juice or 4 tbsp curd.
 Stir until it curdles.
 Drain to a colander lined with a cloth.
+Rinse well.
 Squeeze the excess whey and make a knot.
 Hang it until completely drained.